webclinic017/backtesting-21/README.md

 ## Strategy
-The file ``strategy_01.py`` contains the code loop to execute the strategy (incuding some custom indicators).
+The file ``strategy_01.py`` contains the code loop to execute the strategy (including a custom indicators).
 Change this file to use your own strategy.

 ## Backtrader documentation
 [Package documentation](https://www.backtrader.com/docu/)